cliffzhaobupt/15Puzzle/README.markdown

 (For debugging, the game was set to be very simple...)

 ## Week 3
+The server side code is saved in the directory called "RankingServer"

 <img src="https://github.com/cliffzhaobupt/15Puzzle/raw/master/SampleGIF/global_ranking.gif"/>

 In the ranking scene, user can touch Global Ranking tab to see global ranking.